-OIRA's next-generation IR office delivers advanced cross-functional competencies, services, and products, including the UT System Dashboard and data warehouse; seekUT®, a free online tool that provides wage data to students and their families; and Fast Facts and the UT System SmartBook, printed resources with key data points for all UT institutions.
+OIRA's next-generation IR office delivers advanced cross-functional competencies, services, and products, including the UT System Dashboard and data warehouse; seekUT®, a free online tool that provides wage data to students and their families; and Fast Facts and the UT System SmartBook, online and printed resources with key data points for all UT institutions.
 In addition to conventional IR roles of data collection and reporting, OIRA integrates skillsets in communications, information technology, business intelligence and analytics, data presentation/visualization, and research and reporting to support the work of UT System and its institutions.

 seekUT® Online Tool: Real Graduates.
 Real Earnings.
 Realistic Expectations.